owntone/owntone-server/README.md

 music player app like VLC, connect to the stream and control playback with Remote.

+In the speaker selection list, clicking on the icon should start the stream playing in the background on browsers that support that.

 Note that MP3 encoding must be supported by ffmpeg/libav for this to work.
 If it is not available you will see a message in the log file.
 In Debian/Ubuntu you get MP3 encoding support by installing the package "libavcodec-extra".